 Their starting point was a much older proposal by Koopman (1983), who had suggested that an asymmetry in English T-to-C movement (observable in matrix wh-questions) might constitute a sister effect in the "complementizer-trace" family.
 In matrix questions that lack a modal or aspectual auxiliary verb, whenever a non-subject is questioned, T-to-C movement can be observed in the form of the auxiliary do appearing to the left of the subject.
 Crucially, this raised do, though obligatory in matrix questions when a non-subject is wh-moved, is obligatorily absent when it is a subject that is questioned.
 We might call this a do-trace effect:

-(42) do-trace effect in matrix questions (Koopman 1983) a.
-What did Mary buy ? b.
-What Mary bought ? c.
-Who did buy the book?11 [unless did is emphatic] d.
-Who bought the book?
+- (42) do-trace effect in matrix questions (Koopman 1983) - a.
+What did Mary buy ?b.
+What Mary bought ? - c.
+Who did buy the book?11 - c.
+Who ald buy the book?''